 Many pest problems can be avoided by using good cultural practices as described above.
 When insects or diseases can no longer be controlled culturally, pesticides may be applied.

-Pick berries daily if possible and pick all berries that are ripe.
-Toss out all moldy berries.
-This will help prevent rots from spreading.
+Pick berries daily if possible, and pick all berries that are ripe.
+Toss out all moldy berries; doing so will help prevent rots from spreading.

 Renovate and fertilize

-After harvest decide what to do with your strawberry bed.
-The two options are
+After harvest, decide what to do with your strawberry bed.
+The two options are described below.

-- Replant beds after harvesting berries for three or four years.
-After several years, strawberry plants tend to become infected with several leaf diseases and have declining yields.
-When this occurs, plants infected with diseases may be removed and a different crop can be planted on this site.
-Establish a new strawberry bed next spring where another crop was previously planted.
-To avoid infecting new strawberry plants with verticillium wilt, do not plant them where tomatoes, potatoes, peppers, eggplant, okra, raspberries or vine crops were planted within the past three years.
+Replant beds after harvesting berries for three or four years.
+After a few years, strawberry plants tend to become infected with several leaf diseases and have declining yields.
+When plants become infected, they may be removed and a different crop can be planted on the site.
+Establish a new strawberry bed the next spring on a site where a different crop was previously planted.
+To avoid infecting new strawberry plants with verticillium wilt, do not plant them where tomatoes, potatoes, peppers, eggplant, okra, raspberries or vine crops were planted within the previous three years.

 Black root rot